Tirupati: Tirumala foot steps

 There are two footpaths from Tirupati to Tirumala.
 These paths are called Sopanamargas and are mostly used by pilgrims.
-The first (and oldest) path starts from Alipiri and has 3550 steps, totalling 11 km.
+The first (and older) path starts from Alipiri and has 3550 steps, totalling 11 km.
 At Alipiri there is a temple dedicated to Venkateswara called Padalamandapam.
 There are four Gopurams (temple towers) along the way.
 The other path, called Sri Vari Mettu starts from Srinivasa Mangapuram and is 6 km long.
 Both paths are completely roofed and pass through seven hills (part of Seshachalam Hills).